backpackcloud/captain-hook/README.md

-# Captain Hook - Walking Notifications With Style
+# Captain Hook

-Notifications are the best way to raise awareness to people.
-Unfortunately, platforms often allow us to receive notifications only through email, while we now have tons of ways to receive a notification.

-On the other side, webhooks became the common sense when it comes to create awareness.
-Basically everything supports webhooks now so you can plug your endpoint and be aware of something.
-It's a very nice (and cheap) way of exposing integration functionality.

-Yes!
-You got it right!
-Captain Hook is responsible for connecting a webhook to your notification platform of choice.
+Captain Hook is a tool for sending notifications based on webhooks.
+You connect an application with it, maps how the webhooks will produce the notifications and Captain Hook will deliver a notification when a webhook arrives.

 ## How To Build

 This is a 100% Java application so you can just do the idiomatic `mvn package`.

+## How To Run

+TODO

 ## How It Works

-Captain Hook is tough but allows three different ways of delivering a notification:
+Captain Hook allows three different ways of delivering a notification:

 - by taking a webhook and producing events that can be subscribed for delivering notifications
 - by taking an event and deliver notifications to its subscribers